SeanEwanDalton/Data-Analytics_Stock_Exchange_Python/README.md

 # Stock_Exchange_Python_Data_Visualisation

-Hypothetical questions on stock data from Kaggle using Google Colaboratory and Python.
+Analysis on stock data from Kaggle using Google Colaboratory and Python!

 Steps stated in the Google Colaboratory document.